 - A 3.0 overall GPA at UCSD, not counting transfer work.
 Campus policy is very strict that only students with a minimum GPA of 3.0 are allowed to teach.

 - A minimum of 90 units completed or transferred into UCSD.

 First time Tutors are considered Undergraduate Instructional Apprentices (UGIAs).
 UGIAs must enroll in Chemistry 195, a weekly Teaching Apprentice Training Seminar (see Schedule of Classes).
-At the seminar, they will receive a Teaching Apprentice Handbook.
 Readers are not required to enroll in CHEM 195.

 Tutors/UGIAs: A Tutor or UGIA serves as an assistant in an undergraduate course under the supervision of a faculty member.
 The faculty instructor is responsible for the course content and for maintaining the overall quality of instruction, including supervision of the Tutor/UGIA.
 The purpose of the apprenticeship is to learn the methodology of teaching through actual practice in a regularly scheduled course.